leddoo/kibi/main.md

                 - feel like that would be the simplest fix.
                 - phis still `gen` those copies, so they have proper live ranges.
                 - reg-alloc processes them sequentially.
+            - may cause extra reg pressure. what really is the issue there?
         - fix inner locals.
             - thinking init to nil in pre-entry, where also init params (no code generated).
         - debug: